-In light of the fact that all Connecticut risk of injury arrests are felonies with grave penalties, a risk of injury to a minor charge must be taken very seriously.
-In addition to fines and terms of imprisonment, other potential consequences include an investigation by the Connecticut Department of Children and Families which could lead to a child’s removal from the home.
+In light of the fact that all Connecticut risk of injury arrests are felonies with grave penalties, a risk of injury to a minor charge must be taken very seriously and should involve the help of a trusted attorney.
+In addition to fines and terms of imprisonment, other potential consequences include an investigation by the Department of Children and Families which could lead to a child’s removal from the home.

 Fighting Situational Risk of Injury Arrests

 Offenses involving risk of injury to minors are sometimes referred to as child endangerment.
 The statute most commonly invoked in these situations is §53-21(a)(1) of the Connecticut code which is often called situational risk of injury by top Connecticut risk of injury criminal lawyers.
 This statute describes three different types of conduct that will be considered a risk of injury violation.

 A Connecticut risk of injury to a minor attorney knows that someone could be arrested for situational risk of injury to a minor for placing a minor under the age of 16 in a situation that either:

 - Creates a danger to the life or limb of the child

 - Creates a likelihood of injury to the child’s health

 - Creates a likelihood that the child’s morals will be impaired

 Arrests for Risk of Injury are considered a Class C felony.
 As a result, it is punishable by up to 10 years of jail and a fine as high as $10,000.